EugZol/datacaster/README.md

 # => Datacaster::ValidResult({:dob=>"1990-05-23"})
 ```

-Note: we need to `pass` `dob` field to "mark" it as validated, otherwise `Datacaster.schema` will return ErrorResult, notifying that unchecked extra field was in the initial hash.
+Note: we need to `pass` `dob` field to "mark" it as validated, otherwise `Datacaster.schema` will return `ErrorResult`, notifying that unchecked extra field was in the initial hash.

-#### Schema vs Partial schema
+#### Schema vs Partial schema vs Choosy schema

 As written in the beginning of this section on `hash_schema`, at the last stage of validation it is ensured that hash contains no extra keys.